voiceflow/api-examples/HTML/README.md

 2. open `index.html` on any browser to start your chat!

 ## Example
-What it looks like in action:
+What it might look like in action:

 <img src="https://user-images.githubusercontent.com/5643574/129423633-295adc7e-ba38-4845-af08-c410e250f75a.png" width=800 />